 I’d also recommend popping into the workshop of award-winning ceramist, Leonel Telo.
 Even if you don’t get to see him at work, his shaded garden is chock full of pieces for sale.

-For example, you could explore Silves and Monchique by sidecar on this fun historical tour.
+For example, you could explore Silves and Monchique on this small group day tour which also includes wine tasting.

 6. Conquer the Moorish Castle in Silves